 Ken is a graduate of the London School of Economics and holds a Masters of Business Administration degree from Imperial College School of Management, UK.
 He is a fellow of the Institute of Actuaries, UK.

 Vice-Chair: Tom Gitogo, Group CEO, CIC Insurance Group (Kenya)

-Tom Gitogo is the Group Chief Executive of CIC Insurance Group.
+Tom is the Group Chief Executive Officer of CIC Insurance Group.
 Tom has an MBA in Strategic Management and holds a BSc in Civil Engineering from the University of Nairobi.
 He is a member of the Institute of Chartered Accountants in England and Wales (ICAEW) as well as the Institute of Certified Public Secretaries of Kenya (ICPSK).

 Tom is a fellow member of Institute of Certified Public Accountants of Kenya (ICPAK) and a Fellow member of the Kenya Institute of Management.
-He has served as the Deputy Chairman of Association of Kenya Insurers (AKI) and the Chairman of its Life Insurance Council.
-Tom also sits in the Life Insurance Committee of the African Insurance Organisation (AIO) and is also a Member of Institute of Directors of Kenya.
-Before joining CIC, Tom was the CEO of Pan Africa Insurance Holdings and in 2012 won the coveted CEO of the Year Award in the prestigious COYA awards.
+He has served as the Deputy Chairman of the Association of Kenya Insurers (AKI) and the Chairman of its Life Insurance Council.
+Tom also sits in the Life Insurance Committee of the African Insurance Organization (AIO) and is a Member of the Institute of Directors.
+In 2012 he won the coveted CEO of the Year Award in the prestigious COYA awards.
 He is also a Government appointed Board member, serving in the Policy Holders Compensation Fund, as well as an Executive Board member of ICMIF.